Setting up Token Authentication for GitHub

 https://USERNAME:PERSONAL_ACCESS_TOKEN@github.com

-3. Using Tokens when cloning
+3. Use Tokens when cloning

 Once the above changes are in place, you can now clone repositories by HTTPS address without inserting your GITHUB_TOKEN or any other value: